 - Practice patience and discipline

 Once the trader feels that they can comfortably navigate through the FX market and that they have come up with a solid, workable strategy, the natural progression should be to transition toward the next level of trading partner, leaving behind the broker that is trading against them.
 This means finding a broker with direct access to the primary markets.
-Traders can access these primary markets by onboarding with a true Prime of Prime.
+Trader’s can access these primary markets by onboarding with a true Prime of Prime.
 In my work experience, when speaking with a trader who is thinking about making the jump from a retail broker to an institutional prime of prime, I find them a bit apprehensive.
-I believe they are hesitant of the natural progression because they believe that they cannot qualify, or that they are simply unsure as to the difference between the two types of brokers.
+I believe they are hesitant of the natural progression because they believe that they cannot qualify, or that they are simply unsure as to the difference between the two types of broker.

 Some of the major differences include: